Video Resume: What Is It, How to Make It & Script Idea

 Recording and editing your video resume requires much more preparation and work.
 Firstly, you’ll need to consider the equipment you use.
 A good camera (1080p minimum) is a must.
 The onboard microphone might not be up to the task, so you may need to invest in or borrow an external one.

 Also, a quick tip: record several takes.
-You will be able to pick specific sections that sound the best and splice them up in editing.
+You will be able to pick specific parts of the resume that sound the best and splice them up in editing.
 Experiment with various tones of voice, gestures, and pauses to see which ones make you look the most comfortable and professional.

 4. Record Your Video Resume